Where can I watch Discovery Channel programming in Canada in 2025?

 Days later, rival media company Rogers Communications said it had reached an agreement with WBD to take over the Canadian rights to its lifestyle brands, including HGTV, Food Network, Magnolia Network, Discovery Channel, Animal Planet, and more, all effective January 1, 2025.
 And that led to the situation we are in now.

-As noted above, Corus has said that on Monday, December 30, 2024, it will relaunch the current HGTV Canada channel under a new brand, Home Network.
-Rogers has also confirmed that two days later, on Wednesday, January 1, 2025, it intends to launch a new Canadian cable channel under the HGTV brand.
+As noted above, Corus said that on Monday, December 30, 2024, it would relaunch the current HGTV Canada channel under a new brand, Home Network.
+Rogers has also confirmed that two days later, on Wednesday, January 1, 2025, it would launch a new Canadian cable channel under the HGTV brand.

 So why did WBD decide to move all these brands to Rogers?
 For now we’re still not entirely sure, and can only speculate.
 Perhaps WBD wanted all of these lifestyle brands moved under one umbrella in Canada, and Rogers made the best offer to do just that.